Editor's note: This article is among our most popular, so we’ve updated it recently to keep things fresh.

-The toughest aspect of any sales position is overcoming a buyer's objections.
-Whether you offer a service or are a small business retailer, today’s buyers are more discerning than ever.
-Your goal is to have a convincing response to these roadblocks standing between you and that coveted sale.
+Arguably the toughest aspect of any sales position is overcoming sales objections.
+Whether you offer a service or are a small retail business, today’s buyers are more discerning than ever.
+Your goal is to have a convincing response to the roadblocks standing between you and that coveted sale.

-As many experienced sales people know, most all sales calls are met with at least one objection.
-We've gathered the most common sales objections on Budget, Authority, Need, Timeliness, and Value - along with the steps in how best to overcome each.
+As many experienced sales people know, most sales calls are met with at least one objection.
+We've gathered the most common sales objections on budget, authority, need, timeliness, and value — along with steps for how best to overcome each.

 Budget: “We just don’t have the budget.”

-Regardless of who you’re targeting, pricing is one of the most prevalent objections to a sale.
+Regardless of whom you’re targeting, pricing is one of the most common objections to a sale.
 For many sales professionals, the knee-jerk reaction is to immediately offer a lower price.
 Instead of offering up a fast discount (which is risky and raises questions about the value of your product), look for creative ways to show the unique value of your product or service.

-Or even more difficult is the “My manager/boss says no thank you” Having a customer state that they need to consult their boss, partner or wife before making a decision, or an authority has already rejected your product or service can seem like a dismissal.
+Then there’s the more difficult “My manager/boss says no thank you,” objection.
+It can seem like a dismissal when a customer states that they need to consult their boss or partner before making a decision, or that another decision-making authority has already rejected your product or service.

-Alwyas respect their position, but look at this objection as an opportunity to get the decision makers in the room.
-Identify the concern and address that specific issue.
-Rather than agreeing to wait for a phone call, keep the process moving by setting up a joint meeting with both parties or transitioning the sale to the final decision maker altogether.
+Overcome the objection: Always respect their position, but look at this objection as an opportunity to get other decision-makers in the room.
+Identify any underlying concern and address that specific issue.
+Rather than agreeing to wait for a phone call, keep the process moving by setting up a joint meeting with both parties or transitioning the sale to the final decision-maker altogether.

 Need: “I’m happy with my current setup.”

-If you can, bring up examples or even better, case studies of their competitors who have made some recent changes similar to the one you are suggesting.
+Overcome the objection: If you can, bring up examples or case studies about their competitors who have made some recent changes similar to the one you are suggesting.
 Fear of change is a natural reaction, so you will need to calm the customer’s concern by showing examples of positive change within the client’s industry to provide a boost of confidence.